What exactly is an accommodation?

 How do I know if a student is “faking” a disability?

 Accessibility Services has established policies and procedures for the documentation needed for each disability.
 It is the job of Accessibility Services to determine eligibility for accommodations.
 Faculty and staff members should not expect to see diagnostic information.

 If I receive a student’s Accommodation Plan in the middle of the semester, am I obligated to provide accommodations?

 Yes, accommodations are in effect once a student has an established Accommodations Plan.
 In a college setting, it is the student’s responsibility for requesting and initiating all disability-related services and accommodations.
-If a student does not have an Accommodations Plan, please refer him/her to Disability Service.
+If a student does not have an Accommodations Plan, please refer him/her to Accessibility Service.
 Accommodations begin when the Accommodations Plan is established and are not retroactive and only apply upon receipt.

 How can I encourage the student to talk to me about a disability?

 Each student has the right to determine when, and if to disclose the nature of a disability to faculty or staff.
 We know that communication is important and we encourage students to discuss their learning needs, as well as their strengths and weaknesses.
 Some students, especially those with non-visible disabilities, such as psychological or learning disabilities, may need time to feel comfortable to discuss their disability.
 Some students may never choose or need to discuss their disability.

 Why does Accessibility Services keep asking me to choose a textbook for my class in the fall?
 It’s two months away, and I can’t decide right now.

 Students whose disability impacts their reading may receive an accommodation for their course reading materials (textbooks, handouts, syllabi, lab manuals) to be in an accessible format.
 Formats include Braille, large print, audio or e-text.
 Advanced planning is essential in the provision of alternate format print materials.
 Depending upon the particular format, it can take up to 3 weeks for e-text and 3 or more months for a Braille document.